napcae/homebrew-kraken/README.md

-# homebrew-k2cli
+# homebrew-kraken
-Brew tap for k2cli
+Brew tap for kraken